thuchoang90/thuchoang90.github.io/_posts/2020-07-23-Fresh-Ubuntu-setup-20.md

 For example:
 $ ./configure --prefix=/opt/riscv --enable-multilib
 ```
-For details on configuration, follows the guide in: https://github.com/riscv-collab/riscv-gnu-toolchain
+For other configurations, follow: https://github.com/riscv-collab/riscv-gnu-toolchain

-After install the dependencies, clone the toolchain-making folder, and set the configurations, now you can ```$ make``` the toolchain by:
+Now you can ```$ make``` the toolchain by:
 ```shell
 for elf-toolchain (or baremetal toolchain) to run directly on the CPU (like MCU):
 $ sudo make -j`nproc`